 That comedian’s name: Amy Schumer.

 She came back and did a show at Metropolis that cost quite a bit more.
 In 2014 she was set to host a gala, but cancelled at the last minute because of scheduling conflicts.
-She’ll be back this year, but it’s in November at the Bell Centre, and tickets start at $60.
+When she came back in 2016 it was at the Bell Centre, and tickets started at $60.

-Just For Laughs is notorious for being a launching pad for previously unknown comedians.
+Just For Laughs is notorious for being a launching pad for previously unknown comedians (it even has several series, like New Faces, devoted to that).
 Many of them are doing low-budget one-hour general-admission solo shows during the festival.
 And this is your chance to say you saw them before they hit it big.

 So if you see a comedian listed who you’re not familiar with, look them up on YouTube.
 And if you like what you see, book a ticket to their show.